-After ADOH announces the Reservation of Tax Credits, the ADOH will provide a final decision on the Application to the unsuccessful Applicants which will include their audited score.
-Applicants may request their total scoring breakdown separately through a public records request.
+After ADOH announces the Reservation of Tax Credits, the ADOH will provide a final decision on the Application to the unsuccessful Applicants which will include their audited score and total scoring breakdown.
 Unsuccessful Applicants may request a meeting or an informal settlement conference with program staff to discuss their Application.
 ADOH may also accept written questions concerning its scoring.
 Questions must be based solely on facts provided in the Applicant's original Application.
 The final decision denying an Application for Tax Credits will provide notice of the right to administrative appeal pursuant to A.R.S. §§ 41-1092 through 1092.12.
-An unsuccessful Application for Reservation of Tax Credits shall expire on the date the governor approves a subsequent Plan, December 31, 2014, or otherwise upon notice by ADOH.
+An unsuccessful Application for Reservation of Tax Credits shall expire on the date the governor approves a subsequent Plan, December 31, 2015, or otherwise upon notice by ADOH.